ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/eligibility_check.md

 <h3 id="ecg-self_employed">Are you self employed?</h3>

-If client has both employment and self-employment choose 'employed' as they will be eligible for the additional £45 allowance.
+If client has both employment and self-employment select 'no' as they will be eligible for the additional £45 allowance.

 <h3 id="ecg-dependants_over_16">Children aged 16 and over</h3>